bmordan/udemy-ramda-course-notes/_posts/2017-11-28-composing-functions.md

 verify('cat_lover')
 ```

-I'm imagining an endpoint that has been hit with a username and password.
-We can curry our hashing function with password and our default config.
+I have included 'username' and 'password' as variables as I'm imagining an endpoint that has been hit with a username and password and we have pull those values from the request object.

+We can curry our hashing function with the password and our default config.
 Then we would lookup the stored hashedPassword/salt with the username in a datastore, but here we are just going to make a function that always returns our string.

 **always** will always return the value you supply it with.